How to Grow and Care for Spadeleaf Philodendron (Philodendron domesticum) Indoors

 How to root Spadeleaf Philodendron stem cuttings in water

-Take a stem cutting of about 4-5 in. long from a healthy Spadeleaf Philodendron by cutting the stem below a leaf node.
+Take a stem cutting of about 4-5 inches long from a healthy Spadeleaf Philodendron by cutting the stem below a leaf node.
 Strip off the lower leaves.

 Place the cutting in a jar of clean water while ensuring at least one leaf node is below the water surface.